“Elephants think humans are cute!”

 Most times, people share misinformation altruistically, meaning they are sharing what they think is helpful information for the greater good of their followers.
 These people generally mean well and are not sharing bad information purposefully.

-But there are those who share with misinformation with malicious intent, hoping to get a rise out of people.
+But there are those who share misinformation with malicious intent, hoping to get a rise out of people.
 In addition, others may even share bad information for their own self-interest, such as financial gain by running misinformation as a paid advertisement.

 What can be done to help stop the spread of misinformation?